 Instructions

-- Preheat the oven to 350ºF.
+- Preheat the oven to 350ºF (see note about no-bake option).

-- Pour the crumbs into the pie plate and start pressing the ingredients up the sides of the pie plate to form the edges first.
-Once the edges are formed work the crumbs down to evenly distribute into the bottom of the pie plate and pack it down into an even layer.
+- Pour the crumbs into a 9-inch pie plate and press the ingredients up the sides to form the edges first.
+Once the edges are formed, work the crumbs down to evenly distribute into the bottom of the pie plate and pack it down into an even layer.

 - Bake in the preheated oven for 10 minutes, until lightly golden and fragrant.

-- Remove from heat; immediately pour through a fine mesh strainer into bowl, using a spatula to push all the pudding out while leaving behind any bits of cooked egg.
-Whisk in the butter and the extract until fully combined.
-Mix the sliced bananas into the pudding and pour the pudding into the prepared pie crust and smooth over the top.
-Let cool at room temperature before chilling in the refrigerator for at least 3 hours or overnight.
+- Remove from heat; immediately pour through a fine mesh strainer into bowl, using the spatula to push all the pudding through the strainer while leaving behind any bits of cooked egg.

-- Place whipped cream on top of the pie.
-Using an offset spatula spread the cream evenly on top of the pie, or as desired.
-Garnish the pie with additional banana pieces.
+- Pipe the whipped cream on top of the chilled pie, or simply add it on and smooth it over as desired.
+Garnish the pie with additional banana slices, if desired.

 - Serve immediately or keep chilled until ready to serve, up to 1 day.